bxbrenden/Maya-2019-Installation-CentOS-8/Maya-Installer-Notes.md

 0
 ```

-7. Create a `license.env` file with the following contents:
+7. Create a `license.env` file with the required contents.
 ```
 MAYA_LICENSE=<redacted>
 MAYA_LICENSE_METHOD=standalone
 ```

-8. Search for `libGL.so` files in the directories specified in the instructions:
+8. Search for `libGL.so` files in the directories specified in the instructions.
 ```bash
 # searching /usr/lib has no results
 [root@errmac Downloads]# find /usr/lib -name '*lib[Gg][Ll]*.so*' -type f 2>/dev/null